Period between 01 May 2022 and 29 June 2022, inclusively.

 Elba Island LNG

-Exports from Calcasieu Pass LNG began to ramp up during the report period.
-The plant shipped 0.73mmt in March-April.
-Calcasieu Pass LNG thereby operated at an average utilisation of 44pct during the report period.
+Calcasieu Pass LNG Exports from Calcasieu Pass LNG continued to ramp up during the report period.
+The plant shipped 1.13mmt in May-June.
+Calcasieu Pass LNG thereby operated at an average utilisation of 68pct during the report period, up 47pp from March-April.
+The bulk went to Europe, led by Poland.
 At the time of writing, the plant was not in the process of loading a cargo.

 Exports from Cameron LNG saw negative period-on-period growth.
-The plant shipped 2.47mmt in March-April, down by 0.20mmt (-7pct) from the 2.67mmt recorded during the previous period of January-February.
-Cameron LNG thereby operated at an average utilisation of 110pct during the report period, down 9pp from January-February.
+The plant shipped 2.23mmt in May-June, down by 0.42mmt (-16pct) from the 2.65mmt recorded during the previous period of March-April.
+Nevertheless, Cameron LNG still operated at an average utilisation of 99pct during the report period, down 19pp from March-April.
 At the time of writing, the plant was not in the process of loading a cargo.

 Cove Point LNG